viamrobotics/docs/docs/components/gantry.md

 ### Requirements

-A gantry in Viam requires the following :
+A gantry in Viam requires the following:

 * A board or controller that can detect changes in voltage on gpio pins.
 * A motor: